plone/guillotina/docs/source/developer/render.md

 ### Bypassing reponses rendering

-If you return any aiohttp based response objects, they will be ignored by the rendering framework.
+If you return any `guillotina.response.StreamResponse` based response objects, they will be ignored by the rendering framework.

 This is useful when streaming data for example and it should not be transformed.